codersaiful/wc-quantity-plus-minus-button/readme.txt

 = Can I set product limitation to show in one table? =

-🔅Yes.
+🔅 Yes.
 You can set the product limit to show in you able.
 Eg. You have 100 products in your site then you can easily show 50 of them.

 = How to use? =

-🔅Install and activate.
+🔅 Install and activate.
 Then go to ( Dashboard->WooCommerce->Plus Minus Button -> [And change/update your setting] ).
 And enjoy it.
 That's it.
 So easy, Right !!!

 = Is it suitable for any theme ? =

-🔅Yes, But if already available plus minus button on your theme, you should not use any plus minus button plugin.
+🔅 Yes, But if already available plus minus button on your theme, you should not use any plus minus button plugin.

 = Is it suitable with (Woo Product Table) Plugin ? =

-🔅Yes. *Product Table for WooCommerce by CodeAstrology* will adapt with your design.
+🔅 Yes. *Product Table for WooCommerce by CodeAstrology* will adapt with your design.

 == Screenshots ==